imradhe/imradhe/README.md

 ## Namaste! 🙏🏻

 > Enthusiastic Researcher and Product Developer working at the intersection of AI, Speech, and Language Technology.
-Currently pursuing a PhD in Computational Linguistics at IIIT Hyderabad, exploring foundational and applied aspects of Indic language understanding and generation.
+Currently pursuing PhD in Computational Linguistics at IIIT Hyderabad, exploring foundational and applied aspects of Indic language understanding and generation.
 >
 >Skilled in building scalable tech products, initiating research problems, and applying creative solutions across diverse domains which are at the “intersection of what I want to, need to and can”.